Nveatch/Chess_Games_Group_Analysis/README.md

 **Benefits**:

--They excel at pattern recognition, and the game of chess is ultimately a game of pattern recognition, looking at a position for similarities to other games seen
+* They excel at pattern recognition, and the game of chess is ultimately a game of pattern recognition, looking at a position for similarities to other games seen

--Openings are even more patternistic, as openings are just a pattern of moves, repeated at the beginning of every game.
+* Openings are even more patternistic, as openings are just a pattern of moves, repeated at the beginning of every game.
 In addition, they don’t form a linear relationship with the outcome, and neural networks excel at analyzing non-linear relationships

--Neural networks work best with large datasets, and our dataset has 1 million+ games
+* Neural networks work best with large datasets, and our dataset has 1 million+ games

 **Limitations**:

--Neural networks have a high likelihood of overfitting to the training data, and thus losing accuracy when tested
+* Neural networks have a high likelihood of overfitting to the training data, and thus losing accuracy when tested

-    -In our case, an example of this would be if a common set of the first 3 moves won often, and thus the model leans towards all openings with those 3 moves resulting in a win.
-The trend however, is more sophisticated than that, and thus results in a loss of accuracy.
+    * In our case, an example of this would be if a common set of the first 3 moves won often, and thus the model leans towards all openings with those 3 moves resulting in a win.
+The trend however, is more sophisticated than that, and thus results in a loss of accuracy

-    -To counter this, we’re using a large dataset, with the idea being that by providing the neural network with enough data, it won’t fall into that pitfall.
+    * To counter this, we’re using a large dataset, with the idea being that by providing the neural network with enough data, it won’t fall into that pitfall.

 **Features:**

--White moves 1-5, Black moves 1-5 (in chess notation)
+White moves 1-5, Black moves 1-5 (in chess notation)

 **Labels:**
--The result of the game:
+The result of the game:
 * 1-0: White Wins
 * 0-1: Black Wins
 * ½-½: Draw

-**Data-Split:** 75% training, 25% testing, using train_test_split from python’s sklearn library (sklearn.model_selection)
+**Data-Split:** 75% training, 25% testing, using train_test_split from Python’s sklearn library (sklearn.model_selection)

 #### Feature Engineering for ML Model
--To answer our question, we needed to get the opening moves from our dataset (our features):
-    -Our features were already in their own column (“moves”), but some transformation work was needed: The special symbols used in chess notation needed to be removed (ex.  “!” for a good move, “?” for a mistake), as for our analysis, we only care about the move itself, and thus want “e4” and “e4!” to be considered the same move

-    -The first 10 moves were then split into their own columns, and labeled Wm1-Wm5 and Bm1-Bm5 (white and black moves 1-5,respectively)

-    -These columns were then separated into their own “moves” dataset
+To answer our question, we needed to get the opening moves from our dataset (our features).
+Our features were already in their own column (“moves”), but some transformation work was needed.
+The special symbols used in chess notation needed to be removed (ex.  “!” for a good move, “?” for a mistake), as for our analysis, we only care about the move itself, and thus want “e4” and “e4!” to be considered the same move.
+The first 10 moves were then split into their own columns, and labeled Wm1-Wm5 and Bm1-Bm5 (white and black moves 1-5,respectively).
+These columns were then separated into their own “moves” dataset.

--We needed the winner of each game for our label:

-    -Our labels were also in their own column in the dataset (“result”), and thus just needed to be taken and added to the “moves” dataset (as “outcome”)
+We needed the winner of each game to use as our label.
+These values were also in their own column in the dataset (“result”), and thus just needed to be taken and added to the “moves” dataset (as “outcome”).

 #### Standardization
--Each unique move was assigned its own unique number for each feature column (ex.
+Each unique move was assigned its own unique number for each feature column (ex.
 “E4” was 0, "D4" was 1, etc.), and our “result” label column was also transformed with a unique number for each result:
-    -0: Draw
+* 0: Draw

-    -1: White Wins
+* 1: White Wins

-    -2: Black wins
+* 2: Black wins

 ![ML Table](https://github.com/Nveatch/Chess_Games_Group_Analysis/blob/main/resources/ML_table.png)